 It’s worth repeating that this questionnaire is neither an evaluation nor a diagnosis.
 We present it so you can decide for yourself whether you should pursue a professional evaluation and consider the idea of entering rehab over the holidays.
 Also, while this questionnaire is not typically used to assess substance use disorder, you can use it as a prescreening tool if you like.
 If you substitute “using drugs” for “drinking” in the questions above, you can get an idea about whether you should pursue a professional evaluation for SUD, rather than AUD.

 Keep in mind, however, that this questionnaire was not designed to assess problem drug use – there are factors that SUD screening tools address that do not appear in the AUD screening tool above.
 To access an online SUD evaluation tool (all disclaimers above apply), click here.

 Rehab Over the Holidays: Five Good Reasons

-We’ll now offer five reasons to consider rehab during the holidays.
+We’ll now offer five reasons to consider inpatient rehab during the holidays.